-- Increasing our sales of PCC for paper by further penetration of the markets for paper filling at both free sheet and groundwood mills; - Increasing our sales of PCC for paper coating, particularly from the coating PCC facility in Walsum, Germany; - Continuing research and development activities for new products, in particular our joint project with International Paper to develop and commercialize a filler-fiber composite technology; - Achieving market acceptance of the SYNSIL[®] Products family of composite minerals for the glass industry;
+Increasing our sales of PCC for paper by further penetration of the markets for paper filling at both free sheet and groundwood mills;

+Increasing our sales of PCC for paper coating, particularly from the coating PCC facility in Walsum, Germany;

+Continuing research and development activities for new products, including commercialization of a filler-fiber composite technology for the paper industry;

+Achieving market acceptance of the SYNSIL® Products family of composite minerals for the glass industry;

-- Continuing our penetration in both business segments into China, including the start-up of two four-unit satellite PCC plants through our joint venture with Asia Pulp & Paper (China) Pte.
-Ltd. ("APP China"), and our new manufacturing facility for the Refractories segment; - Increase market penetration in the Refractories segment through higher value specialty products and application systems.
+Continuing our penetration in both business segments into China, including the start-up of two four-unit satellite PCC plants through our joint venture with Asia Pulp & Paper (China) Pte.
+Ltd. ("APP China"), and our new manufacturing facility for the Refractories segment;

+Increase market penetration in the Refractories segment through higher value specialty products and application systems.